kimmovah/promises-in-practice/README.md

 to know more about other weird JS mechanics and what you can encounter when you work with JS code bases.

-Also when you feel confident with Promises, check out async/await syntax.
+Also when you feel confident with Promises, check out async/await syntax (ES7 only though).